Dating in New Zealand for Men: Small Pools, Apps, and Real Strategy

 • using video before investing too much;

-• watching for consistency between profile, chat, and behavior;
+• watching for consistency between profile, chat, and behaviour;

 Strong relationships are much more likely to grow from steadiness than from drama.